 ASTM D951 Water Resistance Testing of Shipping Containers by Spray Method

 ASTM D951 shipping container testing determines how well a container resists water.
 As an ISTA and ISO 17025 certified lab, Keystone Compliance realizes the importance of water resistance testing.
-Meeting the ASTM D951 requirements can be difficult.
+Meeting the ASTM D951 integrity requirements can be difficult.
 We understand the challenges and guide companies through the process.

 We are in constant communication throughout the test process.
-Keystone has a reputation of helping customers achieve their package certifications.
+Keystone Compliance has a reputation for helping customers achieve their package certifications.
 Keystone also provides the peace of mind that all of your needs will be met.
 Our competitive pricing can offer quick and accurate test results.

 Summary of ASTM D951 Water Resistance Testing

 The ASTM D951 compliance test requires at least three containers.
 The containers must be closed and sealed as they normally would be.
 The containers must also be similar to the actual containers that will be used.
-The standard does not permit the testing of a “golden unit”.
+ASTM D951 transportation testing does not permit the testing of a “golden unit”.
 Some of the testings will require the shipping containers to be empty.
 Other tests will require the containers to have the contents they are made to ship.

 Scope of ASTM D951 Spray Method Testing

 To complete the ASTM D951 package test, the test lab needs to have the following equipment and capabilities.
 These are directly from the ASTM D951 test standard: